Median Optimal Treatment Regimes: Introduction

 Our main contributions are as follows.
-We reflect on existing standard target values and their optimal treatment regimes and propose a new treatment regime, namely the median optimal treatment regime\footnote{We use \emph{marginal} median optimal treatment regimes to refer to policies that maximize marginal median values.}, that assigns treatment to an individual based on their \emph{conditional} median treatment effect (Section~\ref{sec:acme}).
+We reflect on existing standard target values and their optimal treatment regimes and propose the median optimal treatment regime\footnote{We use \emph{marginal} median optimal treatment regimes to refer to policies that maximize marginal median values.}, that assigns treatment to an individual based on their \emph{conditional} median treatment effect (Section~\ref{sec:acme}).
 A new measure of policy value, namely the average conditional median effect, is defined.
-The proposed regime promotes within-group and across-group fairness, in comparison to the mean optimal and marginal median optimal policies (Section~\ref{sec:policy_comparision}).
+The proposed regime promotes within-group robustness and across-group fairness, in comparison to the mean optimal and marginal median optimal policies (Section~\ref{sec:policy_comparision}).
 In Section \ref{sec:efficiency}, we establish the local asymptotic minimax bound for estimating the ACME, and construct a doubly robust-style estimator along with a simple algorithm that achieves the bound under mild conditions (Section~\ref{sec:estimation}).

+To learn the median optimal treatment regime, we propose a new doubly robust-style estimator for the Conditional Median Treatment Effect (CMTE) in Section~\ref{sec:learning-gamma}.

-In Section~\ref{sec:experiment}, we use numerical simulations to show finite-sample properties of the estimator and illustrate the algorithm using a dataset from a randomized clinical trial on HIV patients.
+Finally, we use numerical simulations to show finite-sample properties of the estimator and illustrate the algorithm using a dataset from a randomized clinical trial on HIV patients (Section~\ref{sec:experiment}).